-Wait really?
-Yes really!
-Pour a cup of dawn dish soap into the toilet bowl.
+Pour a cup of Dawn Dish Soap into the toilet bowl.
 Allow it to sit for 15 minutes.
 From waist high, pour a bucket of hot water into the bowl.
 Dish soap in toilet = easy and cheap unclogging!

 2. Use Dawn Dish Soap to pre-treat grease stains on clothing.

-Get the stain out of your favorite shirt or pants by adding a dot of Dawn soap to the spot.
-Allow it to sit for 5 to 10 minutes.
+Get the stain out of your favorite shirt or pants by adding a dot of soap to the spot.
+This tip is one of the most common Dawn Dish Soap uses.
+Allow the soap to sit for 5 to 10 minutes.
 Scrub the spot with a bit of water then throw it in the wash.
 The grease stain will be gone!

 3. Defog and clean eyeglass lenses with Dawn soap.

-Rub a drop of Dawn onto your eyeglass lenses.
+Rub a drop of Dawn dishwashing liquid onto your eyeglass lenses.
 When wiped clean, it will leave behind a thin layer of film that’ll prevent your glasses from fogging up.

 4. Use Dawn Dish Soap to make laundry detergent.